alphagov/ckan-mock-harvest-sources/README.md

 Navigate to `http://localhost:8001/1/` to see WAF index 1, `http://localhost:8001/2/` to see WAF index 2, etc up to 10

-Navigate to `http://localhost:8001/1/?limit=50` to define the number of links up to 99.
+Navigate to `http://localhost:8001/1/num_links-50/` to define the number of links up to 99.

-    http://localhost:8001/1/?limit=20/ will generate 20 links, omitting the limit will generate 10
+    http://localhost:8001/1/num_links-20/ will generate 20 links, omitting the num_links will generate 10 links

-Navigate to `http://localhost:8001/1/?delay=5` to define the delay on the server.
+Navigate to `http://localhost:8001/1/num_links-50/delay-5/` to define the delay on the server.

-    http://localhost:8001/1/?delay=5 will delay the server by 5 seconds, omitting the delay will delay the processing by 1 second
+    http://localhost:8001/1/num_links-20/delay-5/ will delay the server by 5 seconds, omitting the delay will delay the processing by 1 second

 The url index generates a uniquely repeatable guid so that the harvest source will be harvested.